SpeciesFileGroup/taxonworks_doc/USERS.md

 ## Contributing
 Remember, we want it to be possible for our users to also help in the development of TaxonWorks.
 No [contribution](CONTRIBUTING.md) is too small!

-## In application help
-Use the orange question mark slideout on the right of the interface.

 ## Manuals
 Manuals are detailed documents targeting specific workflows.
 See [here](/manuals/README.md).